react-cosmos/react-cosmos/docs/MIGRATION_V6.md

 ## Installation

 ```
-npm install --dev react-cosmos@alpha react-cosmos-plugin-webpack@alpha
+npm install -D react-cosmos@next react-cosmos-plugin-webpack@next
 ```

 Or if you’re using Yarn:

 ```
-yarn add --dev react-cosmos@alpha react-cosmos-plugin-webpack@alpha
+yarn add --dev react-cosmos@next react-cosmos-plugin-webpack@next
 ```

 Install `react-cosmos-plugin-vite` instead of `react-cosmos-plugin-webpack` to use React Cosmos with Vite.

-> Replace `alpha` with `canary` if you want to get the bleeding edge versions (latest commit from the main branch).
+> Replace `next` with `canary` if you want to get the bleeding edge versions (latest commit from the main branch).

 This major version accomplishes the following: